NAKSEUNGCHOI/Gas-sensors/README.md

 Running a SCD41 on raspberry pi 3, we are currently testing the performance of two sensors and collecting the data on Adafruit IO.

 Update (July-07-2022):
-ItsBitsy nRF52480 express (SoC) is going to be employed with Lora Radio (RFM9x) to send/receive CO2 data from a far distance.
+ItsBitsy nRF52480 express is going to be employed with Lora Radio (RFM9x) to send/receive CO2 data from a far distance.

-## Getting Started

-### Installing

-* Download any IDE for python and execute the files.

 ## Authors

 Nakseung Choi
 https://www.linkedin.com/in/nakseung-choi-090a1b69/

-## Version History
+## Release Notes

-* Second commit 7/07/2022
+* Implemented SCD41 on nRF52480 express with Lora Radio (RFM9x)                             7-07-2022
+* Implemented SCD41 (via I2C) and Aranet4 (via Bluetooth) on Raspberry pi 3 (B type)        7-01-2022
-* Intial commit 6/24/2022
+* Started                                                                                   6/24/2022

 ## License